 Mean score of companies in the Research Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Indian Space Research Organisation's score of 14 is higher than 74% of the industry.
+Indian Space Research Organisation's score of 14 is lower than 91% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Indian Space Research Organisation is not committed to any reduction initiatives we track.
+Indian Space Research Organisation is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.